Last Updated: September 14, 2023

 Local’s Insider Tip

 Similar to Whistler Fireside Lodge, heading to Creekside is a great option for apres when staying at Whistler Lodge Hostel.
 Roland’s and Dusty’s are classics.
-If you feel like heading to the main village with your family, try the Old Spaghetti Factory or Sushi Village.
+If you feel like heading to the main village for a family-friendly dinner, try the Old Spaghetti Factory or Sushi Village.

 Crash Hotel